 First College Care Package of the Year

 Of course, the most important thing to include in your first care package is homemade cookies.
 My daughter is already missing homemade treats.
 I made sure to send enough cookies that she can share with roommates and friends.
 And I sent her two favorite kinds of cookies so she knows how much she’s loved.
-My secret to mailing cookies is to package them in a ziplock bag and then pack them into a repurposed plastic salad box, the kind store-bought lettuce comes in.
+My secret to mailing cookies is to package them in a seal top bag and then pack them into a repurposed plastic salad box, the kind store-bought lettuce comes in.
 I like to decorate the top of the box to make the treat even more festive.
 I used craft paper and stickers on my daughter’s package…

-When I dropped my daughter off at college she mentioned that she’d forgotten envelopes and that she couldn’t find her favorite moisturizer at her local store, so I included these.
+When I dropped my baby off at college she mentioned that she’d forgotten envelopes and that she couldn’t find her favorite moisturizer at her local store, so I included these.
 I had to add a bag of her favorite candy (yes, she has several “favorite” candies) just because I miss her.

-I made sure to include the container she’d made with her younger brother this summer during one of our “memory making activities.”
+I made sure to include the container she’d made with her younger brother this summer during one of our memory making activities.
 When she sees this container she’ll remember the day we spent crafting and being together.